Contrast-Security-OSS/docs/content/user/ui/application/Exclusions.md

 ### URL

 This type of exclusion allows you to focus on a list of specific URLs to be ignored using **These URLs**.
-In this field you can list the specific URLs to exclude, resulting in any findings from these URLs being suppressed.
+In this field, you can list the specific URLs to exclude, resulting in any findings from these URLs being suppressed.

 >**NOTE:** Wildcard ```.*``` is an acceptable substitute for listing all URLs.